Solunra/Kandid/README.md

   * Tigran Karapetyan (Tigrankar)
   * Ashwin Philip (Ashphil30)
   * Noah Freger (noahfreger)

- ####JSHint with Markdown Reporter
+ #### JSHint with Markdown Reporter
-    The following reporter was used: https://github.com/justinchmura/jshint-md-reporter
+   The following reporter was used: https://github.com/justinchmura/jshint-md-reporter <br/>
-    Use the following command to run the md report for the backend jshint --reporter node_modules/jshint-md-reporter/lib/reporter.js server/ > report.md
+   Use the following command to run the md report for the backend <br/>
+     ``
+        jshint --reporter node_modules/jshint-md-reporter/lib/reporter.js server/ > report.md
+     ``<br/>
    It will generate a report in markdown style as a file on the root directory as report.md